 After Emily makes the startling confession that she not only had an affair but wants a divorce, it forces Cal to rebuild his life.
 He does so when he meets the handsome ladies’ man, Jacob Palmer (Ryan Gosling), who takes Cal under his wing.

 This blindsided Cal early in the movie and turns his picture-perfect life upside down.
 Having met and fallen in love at 15, Cal feels lost as he navigates moving forward.
 In this area, many newly divorced men and women relate to Crazy, Stupid, Love.

 He moves out of the family home and into a small apartment.
 When he informs colleagues and friends of the divorce, like in real life, they pick sides.
 Perhaps the biggest change of all, however, comes with being thrown back into the dating scene.
 That’s a shock many people face after ending a marriage.

 Having a rough time adjusting, Cal begins to frequent a local bar.
 Night after night he spills his guts to anyone close enough to listen.
 Having heard enough of his pity, one night Jacob decides to mentor Cal and transform him from a nice-guy family man into the ultimate player.

 This includes revamping Cal’s entire wardrobe, making him work out, and teaching him how to pick up women.
 And it’s a success, though a hollow one.

-Though the initial change distracts Cal for a time, he reassesses his new lifestyle and finds it empty.
+The initial change distracts Cal, but only for a time.
+When he reassesses his new lifestyle, he finds it empty and lacking substance.
 It’s a temporary fix.
 He can’t ignore the fact that he still loves and misses his wife.
 When they meet for dinner one night, they have their first real, honest discussion about their marriage in a long time.

-The couple experience what a lot of long-term couples go through.
+The couple experiences what a lot of long-term couples go through.
 Over time, they became complacent in their relationship and stopped trying.
 Work, the kids, life, and everything else came before each other.